-The Ethereum network stores token’s ID, token's owner, token's creator, token's creator royalty fee, marketplace's commission fee, primary URI and a backup URI to metadata.
-The Ethereum network cannot maintain the metadata because of its limitation to records large files.
+The Ethereum network stores a token’s ID, token's owner, token's creator, token's creator royalty fee, marketplace's commission fee, primary URI and a backup URI to metadata.
+The Ethereum network cannot maintain the metadata because of its limitation to record large files.
 Therefore, the primary metadata URI points to The Morpheus Project server, where it stores all Holo-NFT's information.

-Ensuring Immutibility of Holo-NFT with Hash Value
+Ensuring Immutability of Holo-NFTs with Hash Value